If you ask me why I decided to become a gestational carrier, you might be a bit surprised by my answer.

 The waiting list for families is incredibly long, which tells you just how much this service is truly needed.
 The families on the list come in all shapes and sizes.
 Many of the women I see on the list are survivors of cervical cancer or some other form of illness that rid them of their ability to safely carry babies.
 A lot of the other families are same-sex couples and singles who are choosing to have kids on their own.
 It didn't surprise me that all of the families that have been presented to me as possible options have been white.

 Surrogacy isn't exactly common in the black community - and if it is, it certainly isn't talked about enough.
-The news that I was looking into become a gestational carrier seemed to sit better with my white friends than with my black friends.
+The news that I was looking into becoming a gestational carrier seemed to sit better with my white friends than with my black friends.
 I assume this is because we have a fear of the unknown.

-What might have surprised me the most is the reaction my news received from my family.
+What might have surprised me the most is the reaction to the news received from my family.
 They didn't tell me I was out of my mind, instead they supported my decision entirely.
 My boyfriend had a bit more to consider.
 Both of us have children, but we have none together.
-For him, the idea that the first pregnancy he experiences with me will be for another family was a lot to digest.
+For him, the idea that the first pregnancy he experienced with me will be for another family was a lot to digest.
 Men are emotionally involved with pregnancy too - running to the store to get us the snacks we're craving, rubbing our swollen feet at the end of the day and the "payoff" is that at the end of the experience they have a baby in their arms to fall in love with.

 After some thought, he gave me his full support.
 "This is our surrogacy," he said, "I never thought this would be something I'd be dealing with, but I'm cool with it, if it'll make you happy."

-The questions I get asked the most by those curious is typically about the money and the transfer.
+The questions I get asked the most by those curious are typically about the money and the transfer.
 These are the seemingly less appealing parts of surrogacy that people seem to feel the most uneasy about.
 There's a lot of debate about whether surrogates being paid as much as they are, is taking some of the sanctity away from the process.
 It's true most surrogates take home a pretty penny.
 The fee can range from $25K to $50K, and even more for multiple births.
-The more experience with surrogacy, the higher the pay, similar to experience in any field of service.
+The more experience with surrogacy, the higher the pay, similar to the experience in any field of service.

 Do I feel bad for being paid to carry someone's baby?
 Nope.
 I'm a teacher, so I get paid to be with other people's children all day.
 Why should that be any different for a child occupying my actual body?
 A gestational carrier is making a huge commitment for the better part of a year and monetary compensation for that commitment in my opinion is absolutely necessary.